TranPhucVinh/C/Physical layer/File IO/System call/Examples.md

 }
 ```

-## Example 2: Terminal and peripheral operation
+## Example 2: Terminal and peripheral operations

 Inside the ``while()`` loop, read entered value from terminal and print out: